satyam1120k/Meditrack_Frontend/README.md

 - **Runtime Override**: `window.__API_BASE_URL__`

 ### API Endpoints Used
+Using Fast API in backend to link with database.
 - `GET /patients/viewAll` - Fetch all patients
 - `POST /patients/` - Create new patient
 - `PUT /patients/update/{id}` - Update patient